 Source: Adapted from data supplied by Sean Junor and Alex Usher, "The Price of Know ledge 2004: Access and Student Finance in Canada" (Canada Millennium Scholarship Foundation, Millennium Research Series, 2004).
-Room and board calculated by multiplying the weekly living allow ance for students by province times the assumed number of weeks in an academic year (30), net of transportation costs.
+Room and board calculated by multiplying the w eekly living allow ance for students by province times the assumed number of w eeks in an academic year (30), net of transportation costs.

-Students who remain in the area upon exiting college also contribute to the economic growth of the region, while students who settle in the province (whether inside or outside of regional boundaries) benefit provincial and local taxpayers through their higher earnings and improved lifestyles.
-Table 2.8 presents the settlement patterns of Camosun's students by region and by province.
-As shown in the table, 86% of students stay in the region upon exiting college, while 97% stay in the province (inclusive of students who remain in-region).
-The retention rates only apply to the first year, however.
-The model also assumes that 33% of students, and thus associated benefits, will leave the region over the next thirty years due to attrition (e.g., retirement, outmigration, or death).
-For the province, the assumed thirty-year attrition rate is 5%.
+Students who remain in the province upon exiting college also contribute to economic growth through their higher earnings and improved lifestyles.
+As shown in Table 2.8, 96% of students stay in the province upon exiting college.
+This retention rate only applies to the first year, however.
+The model also assumes that 5% of students, and thus associated benefits, will leave the province over the next thirty years due to attrition (e.g., retirement, out-migration, or death).